SamFu1113/Unix-programming/README.md

 			- Redirect outcome to files.
 			- Piped job execution.
 			- Execute background job.
-- I chose the first selection.
+- I chose the first selection one as my final project.